-Raffi owned Shoreline Records and uses it for American distribution.
-He also owned Troubadour Records and is used for Canadian distribution.
+Raffi owned Shoreline Records and used it for American distribution.
+He also owned Troubadour Records and used it for Canadian distribution.
 A&M Canada began distribution in 1983 and A&M U.S. signed a distribution agreement in September 1984 and began distribution in 1985.
 A&M in both Canada and the U.S. distributed until 1990.

 Elephant Records was begun in 1978.
 By 1978, Sharon, Lois & Bram released 14 albums on the label selling more than 2.7 million records.
 It was distributed by A&M Records Canada.

 Children's Group had the Susan Hammond Classical Kids series that sold more than 1.5 records worldwide.
 It was distributed by A&M Records Canada.